Skip to main content

 Repeat the connection step for your client — for Claude Code that is:

 then /mcp3ngram.
-Dynamic client registration runs again, the consent page opens, and a new access token plus rotating refresh token are issued.
+Client identification runs again (CIMD for modern clients, dynamic registration as fallback), the consent page opens, and a new access token plus rotating refresh token are issued.

 2